 Avatiu Drop Off

-This dive site right outside Avatiu Harbour involves the shortest boat ride on Rarotonga.
-However, the drop off here is one of the nicest around the island, starting at only 18m and dropping off straight into the Abyss.
+This dive site right outside Avatiu Harbour has the shortest boat ride on Rarotonga.
+Having a nice drop-off that starts at around 18 metres and dropping off straight into the Abyss.
 Fish life in the shallows is very good here and there is a good chance to see bigger predators when following the drop-off edge.
 Depth 12m – 40m

-This boat passage can be an excellent site.
+This boat passage can be an excellent site conditions permitting.
 This deepest passage on Rarotonga has narrow vertical canyon walls that start just below the surface.
-Visibility is usually limited to 10 to 15 m, which adds to the passages’ natural spookiness.
+Visibility is usually limited to 10 to 15 metres, which adds to the passages’ natural spookiness.
 And together with swim-throughs and frequent strong currents it makes it a very exciting dive.
-Along with the other two passages on the south coast it is one of the best places on Rarotonga for turtles and whitetip reef sharks.
+Along with the other two passages on the south coast it is one of the best places on Rarotonga for turtles and whitetip reef sharks and eagle rays are frequently seen here.
 Not recommended for heavy breathers!
 Depth 20m – 29m